CS102-Classroom-Notes-and-Assignments/quiz-3-practice/README.md

 ## Pointers and Arrays
 Any operation that can be achieved by array subscripting can also be done with pointers.
-The pointer version will in general be faster but, at least to the uninitiated, somewhat harder to understand.
 ```c
 int a[10];
 int *pa;